 Athens Happy Train was the focus of me and the girls on one sunny November morning.
 It is a great activity for winter and summer.
 Especially in the hot summer months when walking is not an option with kids.

 The Athens Happy Train is an open toy-like street train (no rails but wheels).
-It starts it sightseeing tour every 30 minutes from the Constitution Square or ‘Syntagma’ square and crosses the historical city, the old Athens’ neighborhoods the Acropolis hill.
+It starts it sightseeing tour every 30 minutes from Syntagma square and crosses the historical city, the old Athens’ neighbourhoods the Acropolis hill.
 The train passes by the most famous sight and monuments such as the Acropolis, The Temple of Zeus, the Zappeion, the Panathinaiko Stadium, the Theatre of Herodes Atticus, Hadrian’s Arch, the New Acropolis Museum and the War Museum.
 The tour lasts approximately 60 minutes.

 The carriages are safe, the doors cannot open whilst drive but there are no seatbelts inside.
-Besides the driver t, here is also a hostess on board.
+Besides the driver, there is a hostess on board.
 She was not only looking after our safety but also provide some basic information in Greek and English about the places we passed.
 What we liked most was the drive through the old neighbourhoods of Athens around the Acropolis hill.
 This zone is partly car free and the tour was very peaceful.

 My 7-year-old daughter found the tour a bit boring but that is probably because she knows the city so well already.
 And she was still happy to sit back instead of walking as we normally do.
-You can also consider to walk partly through the city and hop on the train at the end of your tour when your little ones are tired of walking.
+You can also consider walking partly through the city and hop on the train at the end of your tour when your little ones are tired of walking.

 Find more information and prices, have a look on their website: www.athenshappytrain.com